 Ingrown hairs occur when either shaved or tweezed hairs grow back into the skin, causing inflammation, according to the Mayo Clinic.
 This inflammation can result in small rounded or pus-filled bumps, skin darkening, pain, itching or embedded hair.

 Typically, bikini area razor bumps will clear within a few days if they don't get irritated.
 However, there are creams that can reduce inflammation.
 In some cases, a doctor may even suggest a steroid cream or antibiotic ointments.
 In more severe cases, you may be prescribed oral medications.

-Use a thin coat of hydrocortisone cream on the skin area affected by razor bumps after you shave.
-Hydrocortisone helps to reduce redness and irritation by constricting the blood vessels and lessening the blood flow, according to Dr. Evelyn Placek, an internal medicine doctor and dermatologist in New York.
+For cream applications, use a thin coat of hydrocortisone on the skin area affected by razor bumps after you shave.
+Hydrocortisone helps to reduce redness and irritation by constricting the blood vessels and lessening the blood flow, according to Evelyn Placek, MD, a dermatologist in New York.